bramwelt/CS46X/protocol.md

 3. Assertion Verification

-As a prerequisite, the user should have an identity (email address) that they wish to publicly disclose and associate with a public key.
+As a prerequisite, the user should have an identity (email address) that they wish to publicly disclose and associate with a PGP public key.
 The protocol does not require that IdP-backed identities are SMTP-routable, but it does require that identities follow the user@domain format.

 ##User Certificate Provisioning

-In order to upload their email and public key to the directory, a user must be able to prove ownership of their preferred email address.
+In order to upload their identity and public key to the directory, a user must be able to prove ownership of their preferred email address.
 The foundation of this proof is a cryptographically signed certificate from an IdP certifying the connection between a browser's user and a given identity within the IdP's domain.

 Because Persona uses standard public key cryptography techniques, the user certificate is signed by the IdP's private key and contains:

 *  The user's email address.
-*  The user's Persona public key for that address on that browser.
 *  The time that the certificate was issued.
 *  The time that the certificate expires.
 *  The IdP's domain name.
-*  The user's Privly public key they wish to publicly associate with their email.
+*  The user's Persona public key.

 The user's browser generates a different Persona keypair for each of the user's email addresses, and these keypairs are not shared across browsers.
 Thus, a user must obtain a fresh certificate whenever one expires, or whenever using a new browser or computer.
-The Persona public key should not expire before the Privly public key.

-When the Privly public key expires or a user generates a new one, the extension attempts to obtain a new user certificate from the domain associated with the chosen identity.
+When the Persona public key expires or a user generates a new one, the extension attempts to obtain a new user certificate from the domain associated with the chosen identity.

 1. The browser extension fetches the /.well-known/browserid support document over SSL from the identity's domain.
-2. Using information from the support document, the browser extension passes the user's email address and Privly public key to the IdP and requests a signed certificate.
+2. Using information from the support document, the browser extension passes the user's email address to the IdP and requests a signed certificate.
 3. If necessary, the user is asked to sign into the IdP before provisioning proceeds.
 4. The IdP creates, signs, and returns the user certificate to the browser